2000 Formula One World Championship

 The 2000 FIA Formula One World Championship was the 54th season of FIA Formula One motor racing.
 It commenced on 12 March and ended on 22 October after seventeen races.
 Michael Schumacher became Ferrari's first World Drivers' Champion in 21 years, having clinched the Drivers' title at the penultimate race of the season.
 Ferrari successfully defended its Constructors' title.
 This season marked the first for future world champion Jenson Button.

 For the third year in succession, the season featured a close battle between Ferrari and McLaren.
 Schumacher won the first three races and dominated the first part of the season as McLaren had reliability issues.
 Then misfortune struck Schumacher, who retired from three consecutive races with both Mika Häkkinen and David Coulthard scoring big.
 Häkkinen then surged to win two races in a row, leaving him six points clear of Schumacher who faced a fifth consecutive season at Ferrari without titles since 1996.
 Schumacher fought back winning the final four races of the season in convincing fashion, recording pole position on all those occasions.
 The title was sealed in Japan on 8 October, after a classic straight fight between Schumacher and Häkkinen, with Schumacher passing Häkkinen at the final pit stop and then holding out in front.

 The season held the record for the smallest number of drivers competing in a single season with only one driver change (Luciano Burti deputising for an ill Eddie Irvine in Austria) putting the total at 23 (similar to 2002 season).
 This record stood until 2008, where there were no driver changes, although the Super Aguri F1 team withdrew in the middle of that season.
+Away from the front runners, following a largely unsuccessful foray into Formula One, Peugeot officially ended their involvement in the sport as an engine supplier at the end of 2000, having failed to win a Grand Prix since they entered F1 in an engine supply capacity in 1994 having supplied McLaren, Jordan and Prost.
+Their final season in 2000 as an official manufacturer in partnership with Prost would vindicate this withdrawal decision with the Prost-Peugeot combination failing to muster a single point all season.
+However, their engine assets would be purchased by Asia Motor Technologies France and continue to be used under the Asiatech name for the 2001 and 2002 seasons.